The Complete Guide To Your First OT Job Interview

 Companies do NOT want to have to be constantly finding and training new people.
 The longer you’ll be a committed team member, the better.

 Be honest and let your enthusiasm and passion shine through.
 Because you’re going to be an amazing OT!

 Pick 3 specific reasons that you are the BEST candidate.
 Keep in mind the candidate that this company is looking for.
 If they want someone with at least 3 years of experience, then “experience” is not going to be a reason they’d hire a new grad.
 Write these 3 reasons down in bullet format and memorize the bullets (not a scripted answer).
 This will pull from answers to other questions like “How will THEY benefit from hiring YOU?” and “What are your strengths?”

 Don’t be afraid to include the fact that you think the company is a great fit for you based on their mission and core values.
 You see yourself with the organization long-term.

 “When have you had to advocate for OT?”

-This is an important one to think of a good answer for since in your career you will have to advocate for OT.
+This is an important one to think of a good answer for since in your career you will always be advocating for OT.
 It may be with patients and their families or doctors that don’t know a thing about it and don’t think it’s necessary to prescribe for their patients (ugh!).
 Know exactly why OT is important for patients.

 Keep a story on hand for a time that someone was dismissive, but after speaking to them they had a change of heart.
-It could be small interaction, but can certainly still demonstrate that you’re a strong advocate for OT.
+It could be small interaction, but can certainly still demonstrate that you’re a strong advocate for the occupational therapy profession.